Every successful digital product whether it's Netflix, Amazon, or a fast-growing AI startup shares one common DNA: a scalable architecture.

 Monitoring Prometheus, Grafana, Datadog Observe performance

-Monolithic apps may be faster to build but harder to scale.
-Refactor critical services into microservices as traffic grows.
+• Avoid Monolithic Bottlenecks: Refactor critical services into microservices as traffic grows.

-Use rate limiting and circuit breakers to prevent overloads.
-Tools like Hystrix or Envoy help manage request bursts safely.
+• Implement Backpressure: Use rate limiting and circuit breakers to prevent overloads.

-Include metrics, logs, and traces from day one.
-This enables faster debugging, capacity planning, and anomaly detection.
+• Observability-First: Include metrics, logs, and traces from day one.

 Phase 1: Prototype (0–1,000 users)